denniskaselow/asset_pack/README.md

 ## Introduction ##

 An asset management library for Dart games.
-Assets packs are sets of assets which are loaded and unloaded atomically.
-Assets are any resource from simple text strings to complex skinned characters.
-Libraries extend asset_pack by adding new loaders and importers for application specific types.
-Accessing loaded resources is as simple as accessing an object property.
+Assets are organized into a tree of asset packs.
+Assets can be any resource from simple text string to a complex skinned character.

+Typically an asset pack file is loaded from the network, parsed, and all child assets are loaded from the network and imported.
+An asset pack file is a JSON text file describing the child assets.
+Asset packs and assets can also be programmaticaly added.

+`asset_pack` is designed to be extended by third party libraries which provide their own loaders and importers.

-## Key Concepts ##
+## Overview ##

-* `AssetPack` A set of assets which are loaded and unloaded atomically.
-May reference other asset packs.
-* `Asset` A resource which has been loaded and importer.
-* `AssetManager` The root of the asset tree.
-* `AssetLoader` A class which loads data from a URL.
-* `AssetImporter` A class which imports data loaded from an `AssetLoader`.
+Each asset manager has a tree of asset packs.
+Each asset pack contains assets and other asset packs.
+Every asset has a logical asset path, which is a `.` separated list of strings.
+Example asset paths follow:

+1\. animals.cats.pic
+2\. animals.kinds
+3\. animals.dogs.pic

-## How are assets loaded? ##
+## Why asset_pack ? ##

-The only way to load assets is to load an asset pack.
-When an asset pack is loaded all the referenced assets are loaded.
-Asset loading is a two stage
-process:

-1\.
-An `AssetLoader` fetches the resource at the asset URL.
-2\.
-An `AssetImporter` processes the data so that it is ready to be used immediately.

-## I want to add support for a new resource type, what do I do? ##

-You most likely do not need to write a loader.
-There are already loaders which can fetch array buffers, blobs, images, and text from the network.
-You will have to write a custom importer.
-See `AssetImporter` for reference.
+The `asset_pack` library makes runtime loading of game assets a breeze.
+Also, the library has friendly developer tools for creating pack files and deep integration with other game libraries for Dart.

 ## Features ##

+* Powerful runtime asset importing.
 * Friendly developer tools for building, editing, and listing `.pack` files.
-* Powerful runtime asset importing.
 * API for adding assets programatically.
-* Integration with third party libraries including `spectre`, `simple_audio`, and `javelin`.
+* Integration with third party libraries including `spectre` and `simple_audio`.

-## Why asset_pack ? ##
+## How are assets accessed ? ##

+Imported assets are accessed via a property tree.
+The root of the tree is accessed via the `root` property on an `AssetManager`.
+Example:
+`ImageElement image = assetManager.root.animals.cats.picture;`

+Each imported asset also has an associated `Asset` instance.
+An `Asset` holds metadata associated with the imported asset.
+It can be accessed via the `assets` map of the `AssetPack`:

+`Asset asset = assetManager.root.animals.cats.assets["picture"]`;

+## How are assets loaded? ##

+Assets are loaded by loading an asset pack.
+Each asset listed in an asset pack is loaded via an `AssetLoader` and then imported by an `AssetImporter`.

+## Which loaders and importers come out of the box? ##

+Loaders:
 1\.
-Friendly developer tools.
+ArrayBufferLoader
 2\.
+BlobLoader
+3\.
+ImageLoader
+4\.
+TextLoader

+Importers:
+1\.
+JsonImporter
+2\.
+PackImporter
+3\.
+TextImporter

+## I want to add an importer for a new asset type, what do I do? ##

+Implement an `AssetImporter` and add it to the the `importers` map of the `AssetManager`.

+## I want to add a loader for a new asset type, what do I do? ##

+Implement an `AssetLoader` and add it to the the `loaders` map of the `AssetManager`.

+*NOTE:* In many cases it's unnecessary to write a new loader.

 ## Getting Started ##